 In 'Round Midnight, real-life jazz legend Dexter Gordon brilliantly portrays the fictional tenor sax player Dale Turner, a musician slowly losing the battle with alcoholism, estranged from his family, and hanging on by a thread in the 1950's New York jazz world.
 Dale gets an offer to play in Paris, where, like many other black American musicians at the time, he enjoys a respect for his humanity that is not based upon the color of his skin.
 A Parisian man who is obsessed with Turner's music befriends him and attempts to save Turner from himself.
 Although for Dale the damage is already done, his poignant relationship with the man and his young daughter re-kindles his spirit and his music as the end draws near.
 Written by

 The music and the magic come together...

 The character of Francis Borler is based on real-life person Francis Paudras who died in 1997.
 The character of Dale Turner played by actual jazz musician Dexter Gordon is based on a combination of real-life jazzmen Bud Powell and Lester Young.
 The real-life friendship between Paudras and Bud Powell has been the subject of several books.
 See more

-Written by Cole Porter See more
+Written by Henri Renaud See more